 - A module for Neverwinter Nights,

-- And there’s also a port for Commodore 64 in development at the time of this review.
+- And there’s also a port for the Commodore 64.

 Whew!
 Talking about starting the new year with a bang!
 I hope you’ve enjoyed the review and I promise that 2019 will be full of great reviews like this one.
 Until then, keep on hacking and playing!